comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 ##### Customer sync

-For shipment sync pls choose "Customer" as main automation object.
+For shipment sync choose "Customer" as main automation object.

 Create the following automation:

 ![alt text](docs/hubspot/hubspot-customer.png)

-Pls create group for each of attribute changed:
+Create group for each of attribute changed:

 * firstname
 * lastname